I Want Your Love (Transvision Vamp song)

-"I Want Your Love" is the third single from the English rock group Transvision Vamp, released in 1988 from their debut album, Pop Art (1988).
+"I Want Your Love" is the third single by the English rock group Transvision Vamp, released in 1988 from their debut album, Pop Art (1988).
 It was the band's first UK top-40 hit, reaching number five in July 1988.
 It also peaked atop the Norwegian Singles Chart the same year and reached number one in South Africa the following year.